If you love antique shopping, England is a great place to visit. And these are some of the best towns and villages to visit for a good old rummage.

 By Train: There's hourly direct service from London Waterloo throughout the day with round trips, purchased in advance as separate one-way tickets, about £26 in 2016.

 Food and Drink: This is a busy market town so cafes and coffee bars are thick on the ground in the town center.
 Locals recommend Zest Cafe at 9 Black Lion Court, Toast Cafe and Patisserie on the High Street and Lacemaker Cafe, where they serve a veggie breakfast.

 More Antique Villages Worth Visiting

-I'm working my way around the country, stopping in antique shops, markets and villages whenever I'm able.
-Meanwhile - though I haven't visited all of these, the buzz is that they're worth a look in :
+We're working our way around the country, stopping in antique shops, markets and villages whenever we're able.
+Meanwhile - though we haven't visited all of these, the buzz is that they're worth a look in :

 - Lostwithiel, named Cornwall's "Antique Town" in 2004